BOARD OF DIRECTORS

-Donna Hoffman, Sustainability Coordinator/Director for Blackshear Bridge earned a Bachelor of Science in Communications from the University of Texas at Austin in 1984 and has provided community organizing, advocacy communications, program management, fundraising and curriculum development services in the nonprofit sector.
-Donna has dedicated her career to undoing systemic racism, promoting social justice, cross-cultural reconciliation and unity, protecting and restoring the environment.
+Donna Hoffman, Sustainability Coordinator/Director for Blackshear Bridge earned a Bachelor of Science in Communications from the University of Texas at Austin in 1984 and has driven community organizing, advocacy communications, program management, fundraising and curriculum development for social profit and education organizations.
+Donna has dedicated her career to undoing systemic racism, promoting social justice, protecting and restoring the environment.
 She is currently most interested in exploring the expanded definition of sustainability as requiring human diversity and is dedicating her time to fully supporting hearty teams, the mission, and programs of Blackshear Bridge.
 A former tenant organizer for Syracuse United Neighbors in upstate New York from 1987-89, Hoffman brought together a tenants’ organization that successfully removed ownership from a neglectful landlord and handed their complex to a nonprofit housing development corporation, then applied for and received a grant for all new windows, doors, and roofs on the building.
 Hoffman participated in the National People’s Action effort that successfully set up the negotiation of National Affordable Housing Act improvements in 1989/90.
-After producing a women’s cultural arts and public affairs radio program from 1992-94.
-Returning to Texas, Donna taught English language arts at Del Valle and LBJ High Schools.
-She served from 2004-2011 as Communications Coordinator for the statewide Lone Star Chapter of the Sierra Club, then managed active transportation safety programs for nonprofit bicycle advocacy groups and the Texas Department of Transportation.
-In 2011, Hoffman began developing and delivering outdoors sustainability education at Blackshear Elementary School and, in 2013, co-founded Blackshear Bridge in 2013 with school administrators and faculty at Blackshear Elementary School and Huston-Tillotson University.
-Since then, Donna has coordinated Blackshear Bridge work with community partners and awesome crew chiefs and volunteers who planted 23 trees, created rain gardens at both hilltop campuses, and led a lot of cross-cultural fun, adventure, and learning in Blackshear Elementary School’s Friendly R. Rice Garden and playgrounds.
+After producing a women’s cultural arts and public affairs radio program in Dublin, Ireland, Hoffman returned to Austin to stay.
+She taught English language arts at Del Valle and LBJ High Schools, then served from 2004-2011 as Communications Coordinator for the statewide Lone Star Chapter of the Sierra Club.
+In 2011, Hoffman began developing and delivering outdoors sustainability education at Blackshear Elementary School and, in 2013, co-founded Blackshear Bridge with school administrators and faculty at Blackshear Elementary School and Huston-Tillotson University.
 Donna is a certified Wildlife Austin Habitat Steward and Sustainable Food Center-recognized Outstanding Austin Organic Gardener.
 Ella habla Español.
 Contact Donna: firstname.lastname@example.org

 Tam Watkins, Director, Greater Black Chamber of Commerce